michellejm/mapping_arch_urban_hums/README.md

 * [AuthaGraph Map](https://www.wired.com/2016/11/weird-globe-folding-map-isnt-perfect-close/)

 Reading
-* Mapping the Digital Empire
+* Furman, Mark.
+"Mapping the Digital Empire: Google Earth and the process of postmodern cartography."
+New Media and Society, 2010.
 * Monmonier, Mark.
 "Elements of the Map" How to lie with maps.
 University of Chicago Press, 2014.
 * Robinson, Arthur.
 "Map Projections."
 Elements of Cartography.
 Wiley, 1995.